Test pilot Jim Darcy (Dewey Martin) and his wife Linda (Mary Murphy) are having a really bad day... one that might literally never end.

 - All There in the Script: The phrase "Limbo Being" is never used until the closing credits.
 In the actual episode, the character is No Name Given.

-- And I Must Scream: The fate of the Limbo Being takes this trope Up to Eleven.
+- And I Must Scream: The fate of the Limbo Being, who talks about it at length during his soliloquy.

 - Anti-Villain: The Limbo Being's just trying to leave the Void Between the Worlds.
 The only reason he qualifies as a threat is his warning that only two of the three characters can escape ("Since two lives entered here, there will be space for two lives to escape this time prison"note ), and his admission that he's desperate enough to leave one of them behind; after all, if one of them were in his place, they'd feel the same way.
 However, the Darcys have already subdued him by this point.